bamlab/react-native-radiant/packages/lib/README.md

 });
 ```

-> Warning: this fix requires `@matthieug/shm` version 0.7.3 or higher.
+> Warning: this fix requires `@matthieug/shm` version 0.7.3 or higher, for this specific example.

 ## License